srikanth-mokkapati/modern-pluto/src/pages/posts/jackson-gson-post.md

 title: "Jackson and Gson - A Handshake \U0001F91D"
 date: '2021-02-14'
 thumb_img_alt: Jackson and Gson - A Handshake
+excerpt: >-
-excerpt: 'Find out how to achieve a '
+  Find out how to achieve a Cross-Functionality between the Two Best Java JSON Libraries
 seo:
   title: ''
   description: ''